kevinrfoster/ecob2000_lecture1/README.md

 “ecob2000_lecture1”.

-Go and download the Household Pulse data from the [class page](http://kfoster.ccny.cuny.edu/classes/fall2022/), which will likely put that zip file into your Downloads folder.
-Within that zip file is one particular file, Household_Pulse_data.RData - move that into your new folder, ecob2000_lecture1.
+Go and download the Household Pulse data from the [class page](http://kfoster.ccny.cuny.edu/classes/fall2023/), which will likely put that zip file into your Downloads folder.
+Within that zip file is one particular file, Household_Pulse_data_w57.RData - move that into your new folder, ecob2000_lecture1.

 Note that you can’t just download the zip file and run the program, you have to extract the particular .RData file – that regularly trips up